dtransposed/Lagrange/_posts/2020-01-03-Bayesian-Linear-Regression.md

 ---

 While I was tutoring some of my friends on the fundamentals of machine learning, I came across a particular topic in [Christopher M. Bishop's "Pattern Recognition and Machine Learning"](https://www.amazon.com/Pattern-Recognition-Learning-Information-Statistics/dp/0387310738).
 In Chapter 3, the author gives a great, hands-on example of Bayesian Linear Regression.
 I have noticed that many students (including yours truly back in the days) struggle with in-depth understanding of this particular example of sequential Bayesian learning.
 I think it is one of the most eye-opening moments in the ML course to fully grasp what happens in that framework.
-Soon I have learned, that coding this particular example really helps with understanding the concept.
-This is why I have decided to share my approach on that particular challenge.
+I have learned that coding this particular example really helps with understanding the concept.
+This is why I have decided to present my approach on that particular challenge.

-This example requires from the reader some basic machine learning knowledge, such as understanding of Bayes' Theorem (here I can recommend a [very recent, excellent video by 3brown1blue](https://www.youtube.com/watch?v=HZGCoVF3YvM)), fundamentals of probability distribution or linear models.
+This example requires from the reader some basic machine learning knowledge, such as understanding of Bayes' theorem (here I can recommend a [very recent, excellent video by 3brown1blue](https://www.youtube.com/watch?v=HZGCoVF3YvM)), fundamentals of probability distribution or linear models.
 Once I have finished this blog post I have consulted my solution with a [similar notebook](https://github.com/zjost/bayesian-linear-regression/blob/master/src/bayes-regression.ipynb).
 While I personally think that my code is more elegant, one can refer to this work for more detailed theory.

 # Sequential Bayesian Linear Regression Tutorial